 Pinnacle Prep at the 2017 IECA Conference!

-We are honored to be presenters of the following seminar on helping students find good tutors and test planning at the 2017 Independent Educational Consultants Association (IECA) Annual Conference:
+We were honored to be presenters of the following seminar on helping students find good tutors and test planning at the 2017 Independent Educational Consultants Association (IECA) Annual Conference:

 It’s All in the Fit